rdren0/Foto-Finder-Refactor/README.md

 ### Foto-Finder
-## This was a prework we were assigned that required us to refactor an old project with ES6 and JQuery syntax.
+This was a prework we were assigned that required us to refactor an old project with ES6 and JQuery syntax.

+You can find my previous project at: https://github.com/rdren0/Foto-Finder

 The responsive Site on GithubPages: